-No-code is a way of both building on the internet and automating processes, without writing lines of code.
+In short, no-code is a way of both building on the internet and automating processes, without writing lines of code.

 Where once, doing anything like making a website or building an app would have required the (timely and expensive) help of one or many experienced developers, you can now do those things yourself, regardless of your lack of coding knowledge or technical wizardry.
+This is done using what is commonly referred to as no-code "tools" — apps and platforms that let you build things visually instead of writing them with code.

 You can also automate tasks without code — we'll cover more on this below but in essence, this means taking repetitive, internet-based tasks and making them happen automatically.